opensearch-project/opensearch-build/tools/standard-test/README.md

 ### Run deployment script
 * The deployment script is able to deploy a single node cluster with the specific version of OpenSearch/Dashboards bundle tarball on your host/container:
   * You must specify `-v VERSION`, `-t TYPE`, `-a ARCHITECTURE`, `-s ENABLE_SECURITY`
-  * The script will attempt to download bundled tarball of OpenSearch/Dashboards from `artifacts.opensearch.org` and deploy to a temporary working directory
+  * The script will attempt to download bundled tarball of OpenSearch/Dashboards from `artifacts.opensearch.org` and deploy to a temporary working directory.
   * Example:
     * Deploy OpenSearch/Dashboards 1.0.0 version, from snapshots channel, CPU arch x64, enable security
     ```